mcamath/mcamath.github.io/mcamc.md

 ### Day of the Competition

 {: .question}
-**What should I bring?**
+**What should I have with me?**

 {: .answer}
-Just a writing utensil is good!
-We will provide scrap paper and anything else you might need.
-Calculators, protractors, and other aids are not permitted.
-We will regularly announce the time, but if you wish, a (non-smart) watch is also permitted.
+You will need scrap paper and a writing utensil.
+You will also need a working camera and microphone.
+A calculator is allowed but all questions can be solved without the use of a calculator.
+No other aids are permitted.
+The time will be regularly announced by your proctor, but if you wish, a (non-smart) watch is also permitted.
+.

 {: .question}
-**Can parents and teachers stay?**
+**How will the competition operate?**

 {: .answer}
-Due to space limitations, up to one adult per team can stay.
-We encourage at least one adult per organization/school to stay.
-For students registering individually, one adult per student may stay.

-{: .question}
-**Where is parking?
-Where is the drop-off location?**

-{: .answer}
-Refering to [this map](https://www.middlesexcc.edu/campus-map/) of Middlesex County College, our high school is building AC, located on the western side of campus.
-Parking is available in Lots 1 and 2 (not 1B).
-If you are not parking, students may be dropped off directly in front of our school.
+Competitors will join the zoom, which will be provided at a later date, at the designated time and will be proctored by our volunteers.
+If possible a parent should also be watching the students at all times to ensure the integrity of the contest.

 ### Payment